pronovic/auth0-token/README.md

 This is a quick-and-dirty workaround to that problem, inspired by the [auth-code-flow](https://pypi.org/project/auth-code-flow/0.2.0/) tutorial.
 It's not pretty, but it does work, and it does save time.
-I've written it for use on my Macbook, but it may work on Linux or Windows.
+I've written it for use on my Macbook, but it may work on other platforms.

-Requiements are minimal:
+Requirements are minimal:

-- You must have Python >= 3.12 installed
+- You must have Python >= 3.12 installed, plus [pipx](https://github.com/pypa/pipx)
 - You must have Firefox installed and on your `$PATH`
-- Your Auth0 application (under **Applications > Applications**) must have the following as an allowed redirect URL:
+- Your Auth0 application (under **Applications > Applications**) must have the following allowed redirect URL:

 ```
 http://localhost:35000/localtoken/callback
 ```

-First, download install the wheel from the [latest release](https://github.com/pronovic/auth0-token/releases/latest) and then install using pipx:
+First, download the wheel from the [latest release](https://github.com/pronovic/auth0-token/releases/latest) and then install using pipx:

 ```